Personal Injury Lawsuit Timeline

 Filing the Personal Injury Claim

 The first step in most injury claims is not filing a personal injury lawsuit.
 The reality is that insurance carriers are typically able to resolve personal injury claims before a lawsuit becomes necessary.
 This is typically the quickest route towards resolving a personal injury claim.
 However, as we mentioned, the insurance carrier could deny a claim or refuse to offer a fair settlement amount.
-When that happens, the personal injury attorney for the injury victim will file a personal injury lawsuit on their behalf against the alleged negligent party.
+When that happens, the Nashville, TN injury attorney for the victim will file a personal injury lawsuit on their behalf against the alleged negligent party.
 By the time a personal injury lawsuit is filed, this is typically after a few months of back and forth with insurance carriers.
 However, it is certainly possible to skip the insurance carriers and file a personal injury lawsuit from the start.

 The Discovery Process